Recent News

 April 26, 2020

 In this age of COVID-19, we have been forced to forego many of our usual methods of community outreach and venture into realms that may be beyond the comfort zone for many of us.
 As part of that reality, on Saturday, April 25, 2020, the Glen Park Neighborhoods History Project held its first virtual meeting!
 Presenters were GPNHP board member and architectural historian Hannah Simonson who shared the history of the Red Rock Hills Design Competition, a 1961 event that kicked off redevelopment in Diamond Heights and brought national attention to the district within the architecture community.
 Hannah will also highlight the design and politics that shaped the built and unbuilt schemes in the competition.
-Afterwards, GPNHP Director Evelyn Rose shared a surprising new theory about the origins of the name given to San Francisco's Islais Creek in Glen Canyon
+Afterwards, GPNHP Director Evelyn Rose shared a surprising new theory about the origins of the name given to San Francisco's Islais Creek in Glen Canyon!

 In case you were unable to join, grab your favorite beverage, get comfortable, and view the meeting in its entirety.